jdegand/shoppingify-firebase/README.md

 - Used CSS layers to have a CSS reset without overwriting the PrimeNG component styles.
 - Could use nested document references for the category field.
 Since I always need that data, I don't think that would be a good idea.
 I need to look more into populating document references with Firebase, but it doesn't seem as easy as Mongoose with its `populate` function.
 - Firebase doesn't recommend saving arrays.
 I would want to save an array of items and a name for the shopping list object.
 In the prior app, past shopping lists are not allowed to be updated so the drawbacks of arrays really does not apply.
-- When the input loses focus, there will text overlap caused by the PrimeNG `FloatLabel`.
-Might replace it or look into maintaining focus on the input if there is any text in the input.
+- When the input loses focus, there will be text overlap caused by the PrimeNG `FloatLabel`.
+Might look into replacing it or maintaining focus on the input when there is any text in the input.

 ## Continued Development